dell/csm-docs/content/docs/csidriver/features/powermax.md

 >Note: From v1.7, the CSI PowerMax driver installation process will no longer create VolumeSnapshotClass.
 > If you want to create VolumeSnapshots, then create a VolumeSnapshotClass using the sample provided in the _csi-powermax/samples/volumesnapshotclass_ folder

+>Note: Snapshots for File in PowerMax is currently not supported.

 ### Creating Volume Snapshots
 The following is a sample manifest for creating a Volume Snapshot using the **v1** snapshot APIs:
 ```yaml